 Crafting your music business plan isn’t something you can do in one sitting.
 You’ll need more than an afternoon to get this right.
 Take your time, bite off piece-by-piece, and chew your thoughts over thoroughly.

-Where to Start
+Where to start

 Our first piece of advice is as old as time: know thyself.

+Having this understanding will make it easier for you to explain your vision to others and convey your enthusiasm.
+It will also establish the framework for your music business.
 This step is crucial if you’ll need people to buy in to help you reach your goals.

 - Mission Statement